 Double-check the technology you will be using and ask the candidate to do the same.
 To minimize technical hiccups, do a test run before your interviews.
 Remember that even if you have held phone or video interviews from work, it is going to be different holding them from your home office or kitchen.
 Make sure your signal strength is adequate and the camera and microphone both work and are set up so the candidate can easily see and hear you.

-Funding & Child Care Services for Families
+ATTENTION!
+COVID-19 Funding & Child Care Services Update

 - COVID-19 Essential Worker Care: TWC began enrolling children of essential workers in April to help address the unanticipated consequences of school closures, and to provide parents with a stopgap measure to address this unanticipated need.
 As the school year comes to a close, new applications for this program have closed.
 Applications already received will be processed, and children previously enrolled will continue to receive their three months of subsidized child care.

 - Parents’ Share of Cost (PSOC) for At-Risk Child Care: TWC waived the PSOC for all at-risk families, effective April 1, effectively paying 100 percent of the costs, as TWC continued to pay providers even while children may be absent.
-Child care facilities are now reopened to all families, and TWC will reinstitute the requirement for parents receiving financial assistance to pay for a portion of their costs for child effective June 1st.
+Child care facilities are now reopened to all families, and TWC reinstituted the requirement for parents receiving financial assistance to pay for a portion of their costs for child effective June 1st.
 These costs may be waived, on a case by case basis, if parents continue to be unable to meet this financial obligation.

 Quick Links on COVID-19

-Unemployment Benefit Claim Overview (Workers) (English & Espanol)
+- Unemployment Benefit Claim Overview (Employers)